Selling on Etsy: a Guide for beginners

 First steps to start selling on Etsy

 Ready to sell on Etsy?
 It’s easy to get started!
 Just follow these steps and turn your passion into a full-time business.

-Open your Etsy shop
+Create an account: open your Etsy shop

 List your products